 These jobs are vital to the function of society.
 Dealing with excessive stress can be very debilitating and if you are working in a job where many rely on your skills then it is imperative that you deal with this situation as soon as possible.

-Our Stress Related Injuries Attorneys at the Law Offices of Kropach and Kropach in Los Angeles know that the State of California recognizes mental fatigue, anxiety, depression, and other mental issues as conditions in which you can file a workers compensation claim.
+Our Stress-related injury lawyers at the Law Offices of Kropach and Kropach in Los Angeles know that the State of California recognizes mental fatigue, anxiety, depression, and other mental issues as conditions in which you can file a workers compensation claim.
 However, just because the state believes this doesn’t mean that your employer’s insurance is willing to be so understanding.
 Unfortunately, mental illness is still challenged, undermined, and all the blame is put on to the worker.
 This is why it is so important to have a strong legal aid by your side.
-Give us a call at 818-609-7005 or click here for more information on how Stress Related Injury Attorneys can help you.
+Give us a call at 818-609-7005 or click here for more information on how stress-related injury attorneys can help you.